Banner

 When is Wintersession?

-This year's program will take place from Saturday, January 6, to Wednesday, January 10, 2024.* All classes will take place in person at the Law School, barring unforeseen circumstances.
-Shopping carts open Friday, September 29, 2023, and registration will take place starting Tuesday, October 3, 2023.
-The drop-add period will end Friday, December 1, 2023.
-Regular classes for spring semester begin on Thursday, January 11, 2024.
+This year's program will take place from Saturday, January 4, to Wednesday, January 8, 2025.
+All classes will take place in person at the Law School, barring unforeseen circumstances.
+Shopping carts open Friday, October 4, 2024, and registration will take place starting Monday, October 7, 2024.
+The drop-add period will open on Friday, October 11, and end on Friday, December 6, 2024.
+Regular classes for spring semester begin on Thursday, January 9, 2025.

 Who can take Wintersession courses?

-Three courses – Law 844, The Counselor & The Client, Law 861, Foundations and Perspectives of Justice, and Law 887, Cross-Cultural Lawyering – are open only to first-year students and will be designated as such in the course descriptions in DukeHub and on the Wintersession website.
+Certain courses, as identified on the schedule page and in DukeHub, are open only to first-year students.
 Upper-level students may take any of the other courses offered.
 Please note that you will be automatically dropped from a course if you are not eligible to take it.

-All students may take a full credit (either two courses, or Law 825, Practice and Strategic Development of International Transactions, which is a full credit).
+All students may, but need not, take a full credit (either two courses, or Law 825, Practice and Strategic Development of International Transactions, which is a full credit).

 Do I get credit for Wintersession courses?